Approved: May 20, 2020

 Section Seven: Treasurer

-The Treasurer shall convene the finance committee as well as perform such other duties as may be assigned by the Board.
+The Treasurer shall make a report of the organization’s finances at the Board meeting following the Annual Meeting, may convene a finance committee as needed, and perform such other duties as may be assigned by the Board.

 Section Eight: Secretary